FHWA's Highway Performance Monitoring System (HPMS)

-Some of the more significant data items which contribute to the quality of highway capacity estimates include: percent trucks, turning lanes, at-grade intersections, percent green time, shoulder type and width, number of peak lanes, lane width, median width, median type, and K (design hour volume) and D (directional) factors.
-Some issues the Division could examine include:
+Some of the more significant data items which contribute to the quality of highway capacity estimates include: percent trucks, turning lanes, at-grade intersections, percent green time, shoulder type and width, number of peak lanes, lane width, median width, median type, and K (design hour volume) and D (directional) factors

 - How often are K and D factors updated by the State and MPOs?

 - What is the process for calculating these data and assigning them to sample sections?
 Is the process the same for off-state system locations?